Renaissance architecture of Toulouse: Hôtel de Bernuy

-Jean de Bernuy came to Toulouse from Burgos to start trading in woad at the end of the 15th century, and was so successful that in 1502 he launched the first campaign of work on his hotel, leading in particular to the erection of the beautiful Gothic stair tower.
-In 1530, a second campaign was entrusted to the architect Louis Privat.
-He abundantly developed the language of the Renaissance in a second courtyard where he succeeded, in the words of the historian Paul Mesplé, "in bringing Spain, Italy and the Loire to life under the Toulouse sky".
+From Burgos to Toulouse at the end of the 15th century to enter the woad trade, Jean de Bernuy succeeded so well that in 1502 he launched the first building campaign of his townhouse, notably erecting the fine Gothic stair-tower.
+Between 1520 and 1536 a second campaign went to architect Louis Privat, who developed Renaissance vocabulary abundantly in a second court, achieving, in historian Paul Mesplé’s words, “a union of Spain, Italy and the Loire under the Toulouse sky”.